When and where do we rehearse?

 What are the concert arrangements?

 Concerts are held at the end of each term in church venues in West London (Hammersmith, Chiswick, Notting Hill and Ealing) and prestigious venues in Central London such as St James’s Piccadilly, The Grosvenor Chapel, Holy Trinity Sloane Square and St John’s Smith Square.
-Concerts take place on Saturday evenings and it is mandatory for members to attend the afternoon rehearsal if they are singing in the concert.

 We often arrange either an evensong or a fourth concert each year, maybe as part of a festival or in a different location outside London – for example, in July 2018 we took part in the weekend services at St George’s Chapel, Windsor Castle.
 We also organise the occasional, optional overseas concert tour.